 Once you’re done marvelling at these steamy industrial marvels, it’s time to head into the first electric pumphouse.
 Built in 1910, skepticism was high as the original pumphouse was kept as a backup.
 However, it could not keep up with the demand as Hamilton continued to grow as a city.
 The electricity proved to be reliable and the steam engines were decommissioned in 1938.

 While you won’t find the original electric engines inside the 1913 building, you will find a number of incredible artifacts from throughout Hamilton’s history.
 A fully intact locomotive that was used by the City of Guelph stands along with a number of other incredible machines, many of which were assembled thanks to the efforts of volunteers!
 Take some time to admire them as you pass through towards the archives.

 Now it’s time to admire the sheer number of relics housed within the walls of the Hamilton Museum of Steam and Technology!
 Get a glimpse of the incredible paper collection which includes a number of blueprints from Hamilton businesses.
 You’ll also get to see handcrafted tools that were actually used by workers back in the day and then graduate onto larger pieces of history.
 You’ll recognize a number of household Hamilton names like Stelco, Wanzer, Westinghouse and many more.
 It truly is an incredible ode to the city’s industrial history!

-At the end of the tour, I was surprised with an incredible treat.
+At the end of the tour, I was surprised by an incredible treat.
 While it’s unsure if this will be on the tour, I can at least give you a glimpse of the view from below the main level of the pumphouse (pictured above).
 Yes, I went through a trap door in the floor of the office to get up close and personal with the steam engines.
 I was blown away by the unreal view!